Skip to content

 Preparations, planning and exercises for the transition from peacetime organisation to war organisation are essential for ensuring the functionality of the total defence.
 The work of central government agencies, municipalities and regions to ensure that an organisation is in place that can maintain necessary activities during heightened alert and ultimately war needs to continue to advance.
 The Government is therefore stressing the importance of those actors analysing their activities to identify the priority activities that must be maintained during heightened alert.
 Then those actors must ensure that an organisation is in place that can maintain the identified activities.
 Following an analysis, central government agencies, municipalities and regions should identify and take any measures that are necessary to be able to maintain priority activities during heightened alert and ultimately war.
 Those actors need to be able to maintain these activities and ensure that an organisation is in place that is staffed and trained, and has conducted exercises to be able to manage the priority tasks.

-• Continued development of rescue services and protection of the civilian population
+• Continued development of civil protection

 Protecting the civilian population during an armed attack is a fundamental task for the civil defence and contributes to maintaining the population’s will to defend itself and its resilience.
 Strengthening capacity within rescue services and taking measures to protect the civilian population are particularly urgent.
 The measures that have the greatest capacity-increasing impact in the short term should be prioritised.
 Initiatives already under way with the aim of strengthening capacity within these areas need to continue and be enhanced further.